pallets/werkzeug/docs/serving.rst

 Save the changes and after a while you should be able to access the development server on these host names as well.
-You can use the :ref:`routing` system to dispatch between different hosts or parse :attr:`request.host` yourself.
+You can use the :doc:`/routing` system to dispatch between different hosts or parse :attr:`request.host` yourself.

 Shutting Down The Server